Written during the winter of 1944/5, J.B .Priestley’s An Inspector Calls received its West End debut in 1946.

 Stephen Daldry’s revival of An Inspector Calls first opened at the National Theatre in 1992, with Kenneth Cranham playing the role of Inspector Goole.
 A huge success, celebrated by critics and audiences alike, the production received three Olivier Awards - for Best Revival, Best Director and Best Designer; and two Evening Standard Awards - for Best Director and Best Supporting Actress.
 The show transferred to the West End where it enjoyed a two year season, and then opened on Broadway, winning an unprecedented number of awards including four Tony Awards and seven Drama Desk Awards.

 The production embarked on an extensive international tour across Australia and the USA and in 1995, launched its second West End season which ran for six hugely successful years.
 It returned to the West End in 2010 opening at the Novello Theatre for a strictly limited season, winning a fresh host of five-star reviews.
 Due to popular demand, the production transferred to the Wyndham’s Theatre for an extended run.
-The show has also enjoyed six major national tours, in 1992, 1995, 1999, 2000, 2003, 2005, 2009, 2011-12 and most recently in 2015-16.
+The show has also enjoyed eight major national tours since 1992, most recently an extended run in London's Playhouse Theatre in 2015-16 and is currently on a UK wide tour until 2020.